GodlikePenguin/EdsRambles/src/content/posts/starting-point-web-design/index.md

 ---
-title: Some nice looking fonts
+title: Some starting points for designing on the web
-date: 2022-02-10
+date: 2022-06-06
-description: Some inspiration for font and colour choices
+description: Some inspiration for designing new sites on the web
 setup: |
   import FontPreview from "../../../components/utilities/FontPreview.astro"
 tags: